 The need for sleep varies widely from individual to individual.
 If you are sleeping "only" five hours a night but waking up feeling alert, oriented and energetic, that is probably all the sleep you need.
 Other people need 8 to 10 hours to feel well rested.
 Your need for sleep may decrease if you are exercising regularly and doing things you enjoy.
 Conversely, if you are under a lot of stress or have become less active, your need for sleep may increase.
 Experiment to find the right amount of sleep for you.

-- Keep a regular schedule for sleeping.
+- Keep a regular schedule for sleeping, including weekends.
 Go to bed at about the same time and get up at the same time, every day.
-If you get to bed late or haven’t slept well, don’t oversleep to try to make up for the lost time.
-Sleeping late for even a couple of days can reset your body clock to a different cycle.

 - Try not to nap, especially on the day after you haven’t slept well.
 If you must nap, limit it to 20 minutes or so.
 Any longer and it will interfere with your ability to sleep that night.